raspberrypilearning/creating-resources/markdown.md

 ### Why Markdown?

-Markdown is easy to write, there's not much to learn to get going, and you get instant visual representation of simple formatted works.
+Markdown is easy to write, there's not much to learn to get going, and you get an instant visual representation of simply formatted works.

-As stated in the [markdown project's philosophy](http://daringfireball.net/projects/markdown/syntax#philosophy):
+As stated in the [Markdown project's philosophy](http://daringfireball.net/projects/markdown/syntax#philosophy):

 > Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 >